Samrat-03/CMOS-Inverter/README.md

 - DC sweep is used to plot VTC.
 Vin is varied from 0 to 2.2V with gap of 1mV.
 - The point where Vin and Vout meet is called switching threshold point, Vm.
 In ideal cases it for the CMOS to be symmetric, it should be exactly at the middle (Vdd/2).
 For our case, it should be 0.9V.
 - Initially the W/L ratios are same in the simulation (1/0.15).
 But when we plot the VTC, we observe that Vm is 0.838V, which is less than 0.9V.
 To increase this either we can increase width of PMOS or decrease that of NMOS.
 Also, we have to keep the W/L ratios of PMOS to NMOS as 2.5.
 So, I have taken width of NMOS as 0.4 and width of PMOS as 1.
 By this, we get the value of Vm as 0.882V which is better than the previous case.
-- To calculate Vm, we use the command: meas dc vm when vin=vout in ngspice terminal.
+- To calculate Vm, we use the command: `meas dc vm when vin=vout in ngspice terminal`.

 ![Voltage Transfer Characteristics](/Images/vtc.png)